scalacenter/student-projects/README.md

-# student-projects
+# Scala Center's projects for bachelor and master students

-The list of the available projects at the Scala Center for bachelor and master students.
+The list of available projects are defined as [issues](https://github.com/scalacenter/student-projects/issues).